aisyahhlmn/Data-Analysis-Capstone-Case-Study/README.md

 # Data-Analysis-Capstone-Case-Study
 By work in a team of 4 members, we worked together to solve a case study provided.
-The problem statements are shown like below where the character in this case were Mr. Anderson and his family:
+The problem statements are shown like below where the main character in this case were Mr. Anderson and his family:

 Problem Statements: